Arrival to the Touring Cars camper rental station close to Tallinn Airport.

 Camping suggestion: Salamaa Camping

-Piusa caves were founded in 1922-1966, when people mined glass sand by hand.
-Approximately 10 km of underground roads were constructed during the mining facility.
-The largest bats colony in Eastern Europe is located in the Piusa caves.
-Piusa Caves Visitor Centre is opened to visitors.
-It is possible to take a guiding tour to Piusa Muuseumikoobas viewing platform.
+The Piusa caves were founded in 1922-1966, when people moulded glass sand by hand.
+Approximately 10 km of underground roads were constructed for the mining facility.
+The largest bat colony in Eastern Europe is located in the Piusa caves.
+The Piusa Caves visitor centre is open to visitors.
+It is possible to take a guided tour to the Piusa Muuseumikoobas viewing platform.

-Suur Munamägi (318 m) is the highest mountain in Estonia as well as in the Baltic States.
-At the top of the mountain is situated an observation tower from where you can view Estonia from the height of 346,7 meters and for 50 kilometer radius.
+Suur Munamägi (318 m) is the highest mountain in Estonia, as well as in the Baltic states.
+Situated at the top of the mountain is an observation tower, from which you can view Estonia from the height of 346,7 meters and for a 50 kilometer radius.

-Otepää is internationally known as the city of winter sports, tourist center and also as Estonian winter capital.
+Otepää is internationally known as the city of winter sports, a tourist center, and also as the Estonian winter capital.
 Otepää is 152 meters above sea level, which makes it the highest city in Estonia.
-There is a beautiful Pühajärv and Tehvandi Sports Center, where all athletes as well as tourists are welcome.
-In addition to Tehvandi various sporting opportunites , you can also visit the highest viewing platform in Otepää region, adventure park and a lot more interesting.
+There you can find the beautiful Pühajärv and the Tehvandi Sports Center, where all athletes, as well as tourists, are welcome.
+In addition to Tehvandi's various sporting opportunites, you can also visit the highest viewing platform in the Otepää region, adventure park and other interesting things.

 Camping suggestion: http://www.pyhajarve.com/en/

-Tartu is the second largest city in Estonia.
-Tartu is known as traditional Estonian intellectual life center.
-There is the oldest university in Estonia- The University of Tartu which was founded in 1632.
-We definitely recommend to visit Tartu Oldtown, which is heritage conservation area, and Science Centre Ahhaa with your children.
+Tartu is the second largest city in Estonia, and is known as the traditional Estonian intellectual life center.
+It has the oldest university in Estonia, the University of Tartu, which was founded in 1632.
+We definitely recommend visiting the Tartu Oldtown, which has a heritage conservation area, and the Science Centre Ahhaa with your children.
 Find out more information about Tartu by clicking here .

-Põltsamaa is a small city in Estonia, which has played a huge role in the history of Estonia.
+Põltsamaa is a small city in Estonia, but which has played a huge role in the history of Estonia.
 There is a beautiful castle courtyard and rosary with approximately 5000 rosebushes from 1000 different species.
-Põltsamaa Rosary has the biggest rose collection in the Baltic States and belongs to top 10 largest rosaries in Europe.
-For more information about Põltsamaa click here .
+The Põltsamaa rosary has the biggest rose collection in the Baltic states and belongs to the top 10 largest rosaries in Europe.
+For more information about Põltsamaa, click here .

-On different floors you can learn about prehistoric and the middle ages, kings and czars time, ocupation and Estonian time and the restoration of independence time.
+On different floors you can learn about the pre-historic and the middle ages, the times of kings and czars, the occupation of Estonia, and the Estonian restoration of independence.
 There are a lot of light and sound effects, video programs and illusions.

-Returning of the motorhome to Touring Cars camper rental station.
+Returning of the motorhome to the Touring Cars camper rental station.